nikich59/architecture-demo/README.md

 - Not having `None` state in your `sealed` class coupled with _nullable_ value is better that having _non-null_ `sealed` class value with `None` state.
 This way it is easy to differenciate between use-cases when there might not be any value and when there is always some value
+- How many `value` classes do I want?
+Yes

 # What I personally can't stand
 - Many programmers must have come from economics background because they _save_.
 Saving symbols and lines of code